maxharrison00/DD2360_assignments/a2/REPORT.md

 Using the largest array size in 6, profile and report Shared Memory Configuration Size and Achieved Occupancy.
 Describe one optimization that you would like to try.

-## Question 3 - Tiled Matrix Multiplication

-How many global memory reads are performed by the tiled_gemm() kernel?
-Compare it with that of the gemm() version.
-Run with your program with a matrix A of (1024x1024) and B of (1024x1024), select 3 tile sizes for testing.
-Include the screenshot of your output.
-Explain the results.
-Run with your program with a matrix A of (513x8192) and B of (8192x1023), select 3 tile sizes for testing.
-Include the screenshot of your output.
-Explain the results.
-Profile your program in 2 and 3.
-Report Achieved Occupancy and Shared Memory usage.
-Run your program with 8-10 different matrix sizes that increases from small size to larger sizes.
-Plot a bar chart comparing the runtime of the CPU version, the gemm(), and the three tiled gemm() kernels of these problems.
-Explain your results.

 # Question 3 - Tiled Matrix Multiplication

 ## 1)